-We intend to file a registration statement on Form S-8 under the Securities Act to register ordinary shares, issued or reserved for issuance under the ESOP.
+We intend to file a registration statement on Form S-8 under the Securities Act to register up to ordinary shares, in the aggregate, issued or reserved for issuance under the ESOP.
 The registration statement on Form S-8 will become effective automatically upon filing.
 Ordinary shares issued upon exercise of a share option and registered pursuant to the Form S-8 registration statement will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately unless they are subject to the 90-day lock-up period in connection with the Underwritten Offering.